What is social marketing?

 - Show that most people perform the desired behaviour

 - Use the power of networks

-- Encourage people to make a commitment to others.
+- Encourage people to commit to others.

 Make it Timely